 Enter the total monthly enrollment premiums for the policy in which the covered individuals enrolled.
 Include only the premiums allocable to essential health benefits.
 If a covered individual is enrolled in a stand-alone dental plan, include the portion of the premiums for the stand-alone dental plan that is allocable to pediatric dental coverage in the total monthly enrollment premiums.
 If more than one Form 1095-A is filed for coverage of the recipient’s family for the same months, because, for example, a family member enrolled in a separate policy, include the portion of the premium for pediatric dental coverage in the amount in column A on only one Form 1095-A. If more than one tax filer is enrolled in a policy, report on each tax filer's Form 1095-A only those enrollment premiums allocated to that tax filer.
 If a policy is terminated by an issuer for nonpayment of premiums, enter -0- for a month in which the covered individuals have coverage but the premiums aren't fully paid (generally, the first month of a grace period).
 If one or more covered individuals terminate coverage before the last day of a month, the amount reported in this column should not include any amount of the monthly enrollment premium that was refunded.

 Enter the premiums for the applicable second lowest cost silver plan (SLCSP) that was used as a benchmark to compute monthly advance credit payments.
-If advance credit payments were made, the applicable SLCSP for a month is the SLCSP that applies to individuals in Part II who were identified at enrollment as members of the tax filer’s family (the individuals who would be claimed as personal exemption deductions on the tax filer’s tax return) and who are enrolled in the coverage on the first day of the month and aren't eligible for other health coverage for that month.
+If advance payments were made, the applicable SLCSP for a month is the SLCSP that applies to individuals in Part II who were identified at enrollment as members of the tax filer's tax family (the tax filer, the tax filer's spouse if the tax filer is filing a joint return with his or her spouse, and any dependents of the tax filer) and who are enrolled in the coverage on the first day of the month and aren't eligible for other health coverage for that month.
 However, if an individual enrolls in coverage and the enrollment is effective on the date of the individual's birth, adoption, placement in foster care, or on the effective date of a court order, the individual should be considered to have enrolled on the first day of the month for purposes of the applicable SLCSP premium reported in column B. If all covered individuals enroll after the first of the month, and no individual's coverage is effective on the date of the individual's birth, adoption, placement in foster care, or on the effective date of a court order, enter -0- in column B for that month.
 If more than one Form 1095-A is filed for coverage of a tax filer’s family for the same month (for example, because members of the family were split among several policies), enter the SLCSP premium that applies to all the family members who were enrolled in any policy on the first of the month and who were not eligible for other health coverage for that month.
 Enter this SLCSP premium in column B on each Form 1095-A.

 In some cases, the information provided at enrollment may not indicate which covered individuals are members of the recipient's family and are not eligible for other health coverage.
 (Such information may not be provided, for example, because no financial assistance was requested.)
 If this is the case, and if the Marketplace has provided a tool for determining the applicable SLCSP premium for the year of coverage at the time of filing the tax return, leave column B blank.
 If the Marketplace has not provided a tool for determining the applicable SLCSP premium, enter the premiums for the SLCSP that would apply to all individuals identified in Part II as covered for the month.